joshbegley/nyt-latest/README.md

 `Emergency crews swarmed a damaged Air Canada Express plane with a sheared off nose at LaGuardia Airport.`\
 https://nytimes.com/video/us/100000010795471/laguardia-plane-crash-air-canada.html

-**Live Updates: LaGuardia Shut Down After Jet Collides With Vehicle**\
+**Live Updates: 2 Dead After Jet Collides With Vehicle at LaGuardia Airport**\
 `The airport was closed early Monday as emergency crews swarmed a damaged Air Canada Express plane on a runway.
-There was no immediate confirmation of deaths or injuries.`\
+The two pilots of the plane were killed, officials said.`\
 https://nytimes.com/live/2026/03/23/nyregion/laguardia-airport-plane-crash-truck

 **Jewish and Muslim People Face a Wave of Hate.
 Can Schools Turn the Tide?**\